Trump in 2024? He only says that a 'Republican' will win | ExBulletin

 Trump in 2024?
 He only says that a ‘Republican’ will win

-PALM BEACH, Fla.
-(AP) Former President Donald Trump asserted his claim on the Republican Party in a closed-door speech to donors on Saturday night, making his populist politics and dog-slash policy key to the future Republican success.
+Former President Donald Trump plans to affirm his commitment to the Republican Party and raise the possibility of someone else being the next GOP presidential candidate in a closed-door speech to donors on Saturday night.

-Trump also bolstered his commitment to the GOP in his speech, according to prepared remarks obtained by The Associated Press, which comes as Republican officials seek to downplay an intra-partisan feud over Trump’s role in the party, his engagement in the GOP’s fundraising and its plans for 2024.
-Although Trump’s advisers report that he will focus on party unity, he rarely sticks to the script.

-The key to that triumphant future will be building on the gains our incredible movement has made over the past four years, Trump told hundreds of major Republican donors, according to prepared remarks.
-Under our leadership, we have welcomed millions upon millions of new voters into the Republican coalition.
-We have turned the Republican Party into a party that truly fights for all Americans.
+“We are gathered tonight to talk about the future of the Republican Party and what we need to do to put our candidates on the path to victory,” Trump said in prepared remarks.
+“I stand before you this evening full of confidence that in 2022, we will take over the House and we will recover the Senate and then in 2024, a Republican candidate will win the White House.”

 Florida Governor Ron DeSantis is also expected to address donors on Saturday night.
 Earlier in the weekend, a large number of candidates already positioning themselves for a 2024 presidential election made appearances.
 Besides DeSantis, potential White House candidates included South Dakota Governor Kristi Noem and Arkansas Senator Tom Cotton.
 Minority Parliamentary Leader Kevin McCarthy and the Senses.
 Rick Scott and Marco Rubio of Florida and Lindsey Graham of South Carolina also spoke.

-In his Friday night remarks, Cotton looked into the GOP’s culture wars, attacking Democratic positions on transgender youth, voter identification laws and Major League Baseball’s decision to move its All-Star Game. to protest Republican election laws, just as Trump does in his prepared remarks. .
+In his Friday night remarks, Cotton looked into the GOP’s culture wars, attacking Democrats’ positions on transgender youth, voter identification laws and Major League Baseball’s decision to move its All-Star.
+Game to protest Republican election laws, just like Trump is doing in his prep. remarks.

-While a major faction in the Republican Party hopes to overtake the leadership that divides Trump, the venue for the weekend meeting suggests that the GOP, at least for now, is not ready to replace Trump as the undisputed leader. and main fundraiser.
+Video file: Trump has excluded Pence from his list of ‘very good’ Republicans and possible 2024 presidential candidates

 Trump’s team reports that his remarks are aimed at strengthening his continued leadership role in Republican affairs, a clean break with former presidents.